pivotal/docs-tap/tap-gui/plugins/api-docs-getting-started.hbs.md

 ## <a id="validation-api"></a> Validation Analysis of API specifications

+This section describes the Validation Analysis card, the data format needed to populate the card and how to get automatic scores for your OpenAPI entities.

 ### <a id="about-validation"></a> About Validation Analysis card

-The API Overview page contains the Validation Analysis card that displays the health of an API through various scoring parameters.
+When viewing entities of kind "API" on the Overview tab, it contains the Validation Analysis card that displays the health of an API through various scoring parameters.

 ![Validation Analysis card in bottom right](../images/../../images/getting-started-tap-gui-9.png)

-In order to display the health scores, an API entity should contain the following metadata structure
+In order to display the health scores, an API entity must contain the following metadata structure

 ```yaml
 apiVersion: backstage.io/v1alpha1